HOW TO EXPERIENCE AUSTIN'S BATS

 Austin's bats are almost all female!
 In early June each bat gives birth to one single baby bat (known as a pup).

-Learn more at Bat Conservation International.
+Learn more about bat conservation efforts at Bat Conservation International.